 What is Burns Night?

-The first Burns was held in 1801, five years after his death and today, in the corporate world in Scotland, it is often one of the biggest charity events of the year.
-If you want to experience one of Scotland’s most traditional, long running events and get a proper feel for Scottish culture, a Burns Supper is where you’ll get it all in one, long, intense go.
+The first Burns was held in 1801, five years after his death, and today, in the corporate world in Scotland at least, it is often one of the biggest charity events of the year.
+If you looking to experience one of Scotland’s most traditional events and get a proper feel for Scottish culture, a Burns Supper is where you’ll get it all in one, long, intense go.

 What Happens at a Burns Supper?

 Being so prestigious, most Burns suppers will be a black tie event at a huge venue, but there are plenty of people who host a more casual affair at home too.
 The food served is all Scottish favourites, or at least food that has a Scottish tweak, and courses are followed with traditional speeches and entertainment.
-It is considered an honour to be given the opportunity to recite one of the speeches, the Address to the Haggis.
+It is considered an honour to be given the opportunity to recite one of the speeches, the Address To The Haggis.
 The haggis itself is brought in with much pomp and pageantry, sitting on a silver tray, led by a bagpipe player and shown reverence by all the guests who must stand up as it passes.
 The lucky speech giver then recites an ode to sheep offal, written by Burns himself (he also wrote ‘Auld Land Syne’).

-As you can probably imagine, with some kind of speech, toast, entertainment or song between each course, a Burns Night is not a quick one.
-If you’re at a corporate event with a free bar, lets just say often a few gutters are inspected quite closely by a few faces by nights’ end.
+As you can probably imagine, with some kind of speech, toast, entertainment or song between each course, Burns Night is not a brief soiree.
+And if you’re at a corporate event with a free bar, lets just say that a few gutters are often inspected quite closely by a few faces by nights’ end.